By CORA LEWIS and ADRIANA MORGA

 Interest rates will remain at 0% until repayments start.
-Under an earlier extension announced in April, people who were behind on payments before the pandemic will automatically be put in good standing.
+Under an earlier extension announced in April, people who were behind on payments before the pandemic automatically will be put in good standing.

 HOW DO I APPLY FOR STUDENT LOAN FORGIVENESS?